legendarycode3/60-days-Of-reactjs-course/README.md

 This mechanism allows components to be dynamic and interactive , reacting to changes without a full page refresh. </br>

 ✔️ Differences Between “State” And “useState”?  </br>
+State: State is a core concept.
+It refers to the data or properties that a component needs to remember overtime. </br>